Cray-HPE/prodmgr/man/prodmgr.8.rst

     Default: "registry.local"

 **--dry-run**
-    Lists the components that would be deleted for the provided "product:version"
+    Only prints the components that would be deleted for a product version without persisting the changes.

 EXAMPLES
 ========